Compound Poisson approximation for regularly varying fields with application to sequence alignment: Introduction

-{\Cref{thm:PPconv_back_to_R} can be viewed as an extension of the result in Basrak and Tafro~\cite[Theorem 3.1]{basrak:tafro:2016} proved for $d=1$.
-However, the so-called extremal index $\vartheta$, as well as the distribution of $(Q^i_{\bj})_{\bj\in \Z^d}$ are described in detail in \Cref{subs:anchor} using the notion of anchoring.
-This concept is original and offers a new and valuable insight even into the existing theory of regularly varying time series.
-Moreover, using the ideas similar to~\cite{basrak:planinic:soulier:2018}, we obtain a Poisson cluster approximation as a consequence of the classical Poisson convergence principle of Grigelionis (see \cite[Corollary 4.25]{kallenberg:2017}).
-In fact, \Cref{thm:PPconv_back_to_R} is simple corollary of a more general result given in \Cref{thm:PPconv}.
-For that purpose, in \Cref{sec:ComPoApp} we present a general Poissonian approximation theorem for point processes on Polish spaces based on points which satisfy a suitable asymptotic (in)dependence condition.
-Also, we give sufficient conditions in the spirit of~\cite{arratia:goldstein:gordon:1989} under which such dependence assumption is satisfied.
-Our results in this context are related to those obtained by Schuhmacher~\cite{schuhmacher:2005} using the Chen-Stein method.
-Our proof is based however, on Laplace functionals of point processes, with similar ideas going back to Banys~\cite{banys:1980}.}
+{In the time series setting, the limit in (\ref{eq:PPconvinLo_intro}) appeared already in \cite[Theorem 3.6]{basrak:planinic:soulier:2018}.
+The novelty of our paper in this context is twofold.
+First, the link between the tail process $\bY$ and the key ingredients of the limit in (\ref{eq:PPconvinLo_intro}), constant $\vartheta$ and the distribution of $(Q^k_{i,j})_{i,j\in \Z}$, is described in detail using the {novel} notion of anchoring, see \Cref{subs:anchor}. {We think that this notion sheds new light even on known results in the time series setting.} Second, we show that the convergence in (\ref{eq:PPconvinLo_intro}) can be seen in the light of the classical Poisson convergence principle going back to Grigelionis.
+For that purpose, in \Cref{sec:ComPoApp} we present a general Poissonian approximation theorem for point processes on Polish spaces constructed from points which satisfy a suitable asymptotic (in)dependence condition.
+Moreover, we give sufficient conditions for this theorem to hold in the spirit of~\cite{arratia:goldstein:gordon:1989}.
+These results seem to be of independent interest and related to those obtained by Schuhmacher~\cite{schuhmacher:2005} using the Chen-Stein method.
+We, however, rely on the Laplace functionals of point processes.}